-- 1. Complete Blue Ridge Community and Technical College Degree Seeking Application.

-- 2. \$25 Application Fee.

-- 3. ACT/SAT/or other placement test scores such as the WV Grade 11 Math and English Assessments (Accuplacer is given to students without scores; for cutoff scores to be placed in foundation level classes, please review the Support Services section of this catalog).

-- 4. Official transcripts.

-- a.
-High School, GED or TASC scores

-- b.
-Any and all colleges attended
+- 1. Complete Blue Ridge Community and Technical College Degree Seeking Application. - 2. \$25 Application Fee. - 3.
+Submit copy of a government issued ID. (updated September 2023) - 4.
+ACT/SAT/or other placement test scores such as the WV Grade 11 Math and English Assessments (Accuplacer is given to students without scores; for cutoff scores to be placed in foundation level classes, please review the Support Services section of this catalog). - 5.
+Official transcripts. - a.
+High School, GED or TASC scores REQUIRED FOR ADMISSIONStudents who have earned a prior degree or earned 15 or more college credits may have the high school transcript requirement waived upon receipt of official College transcripts.
+Students may still be required to submit high school transcripts for Financial Aid requirements. - b.
+Any and all colleges attended MAY BE REQUIRED FOR FINANCIAL AID AND TRANSFER OF CREDITS